 When you have used all 15 allowance months, you cannot receive an allowance again.
 After this, you can apply for subsidies from Kela or other bodies.

 Apply for an adjusted adult education allowance retrospectively for each calendar month by using our online service.
 For example, if you are applying for an allowance for May, we must receive your application no earlier than 1 June.
 In other words, you can only make an application after the month that your application concerns.
-Alternatively, you can apply for the allowance by printing the filled out application form, which you then send to us by mail.

 The first time you apply for an allowance, append a certificate of your studies.
 If your studies change, you should also append a certificate of studies to your application.
 Whenever you apply for an adjusted allowance, make sure that you have appended a payroll calculation showing your earnings for the month that your application concerns.
 We do not need certificates of employment or pension records for work done in Finland as we receive this information directly from the Finnish Centre for Pensions once your application is pending.